Image of a young couple reviewing their life insurance policies with their insurance agent.

 If this is true for your family, it's important to consider adding coverage for increased costs.
 You may also want to consider final expense coverage for your elderly parents at the time of your review.

-13. New marital status
+13. New Marital Status

 14. Few changes in your life will be bigger than a shift in your marital status.
 For the recently engaged or married, you’ll most likely want to be sure your partner is named as a beneficiary on your life policy.